 Kaysville City Tree Ordinances

 Per Kaysville City Ordinance Chapter 9 of Title 2-10, Kaysville City crews need your continued assistance.
 Be advised that all trees should be trimmed back in a manner acceptable to the individual property owner that also clears a path for snow plows and other city maintenance vehicles.
 The standard required is 14 feet in height from the top of the back of the curb.
 This will enable large equipment to drive underneath the trees to maintain the city streets.
-After December 15 in those areas where limbs continue to impede public works activities, Kaysville City crews will return and trim the applicable trees.

 If you have questions regarding this matter, please contact Kaysville City Public Works Department.
-We appreciate all that our residents do to maintain their private property, as well as the city right of way and park strip.
+We appreciate all that our residents do to maintain their private property, as well as the city right-of-way and park strip.
 Thank you for your cooperation.

 What Residents Can Do to Help

 - Park all vehicles, trailers and boats off of the streets.
 Ridges of snow around vehicles parked on streets will freeze and can prevent or slow down future snow removal.
 It could also potentially cause accidents when a vehicle hits them.
 Kaysville City Ordinance restricts the parking of any vehicle in the street right-of-way between midnight and 6 a.m. from November 1st to the last day of February.
 This allows plows greater ability to clear the roads edge to edge, and also reduces the risk of damage to vehicles/equipment.
 When cars park on the roads during this time, plows leave piles of snow along the shoulder.
 These piles are dangerous, especially when they freeze solid, creating a significant risk to traffic and requiring special equipment to come back out and later remove.

 - Clear your sidewalks as soon as possible.
 Snow removal on sidewalks is required to be done within 24 hours of any snow fall event.
 We encourage residents to work together to keep sidewalks clear for safe passage.
 To report a problem, please contact Code Enforcement.